shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Done

-- Beautify and improve UI of All Channels List and All Users List modals.
+- Beautify and improve UI of Options and Notifications dropdown menus.
 - Add Tool Tip support for all buttons in DM and Channels sections.
 - Add buttons for "Join Channel" and "Add Friend" to Channel and Direct Message sections respectively
 - Make Direct Message and Channels collapsable.